 Protecting your car from hail damage

-- Keep your car in a garage or covered carport if hailstorms are frequent in your area.
+- Keep your car in a garage or carport if hailstorms are frequent where you live.

-- Car covers designed to prevent hail damage are available for purchase.
-If you want to save money, the floor mats of your car may double as window covers.
+- Buy a car cover designed to prevent hail damage.
+If you want to save money, the floor mats of your car can double as window covers.

-- Avoid driving if a hailstorm is predicted.
-Should you get caught in a hailstorm, find cover for your car as quickly and safely as possible, and wait it out.
-The velocity of a moving car in a hailstorm can only add to the damage.
+- Avoid driving if your local weather forecast calls for hail.
+Should you get caught in a hail storm, find cover for your car as quickly and safely as possible and wait it out.
+The velocity of a moving car can increase the damage hail causes.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.